Mithridates VI Eupator: Mithridatic Wars

 The next ruler of Bithynia, Nicomedes IV of Bithynia, was a figurehead manipulated by the Romans.
 Mithridates plotted to overthrow him, but his attempts failed and Nicomedes IV, instigated by his Roman advisors, declared war on Pontus.
 Rome itself was at the time involved in the Social War, a civil war with its Italian allies; as a result, there were only two legions present in all of Roman Asia, both in Macedonia.
 These legions combined with Nicomedes IV's army to invade Mithridates' Kingdom of Pontus in 89 BC.
 Mithridates won a decisive victory, scattering the Roman-led forces.
 His victorious forces were welcomed throughout Anatolia.
-The following year, 88 BC, Mithridates orchestrated a genocide of Roman and Italian settlers remaining in several major Anatolian cities, including Pergamon and Tralles, essentially wiping out the Roman presence in the region.
-As many as 80,000 people are said to have perished in the massacre.
+The following year, 88 BC, Mithridates ordered a massacre of Roman and Italian settlers remaining in several major Anatolian cities, including Pergamon and Tralles, essentially wiping out the Roman presence in the region.
+As many as 80,000 people are said to have perished in the killings.
 The episode is known as the Asiatic Vespers.

 The Kingdom of Pontus comprised a mixed population in its Ionian Greek and Anatolian cities.
 The royal family moved the capital from Amasia to the Greek city of Sinope.
 Its rulers tried to fully assimilate the potential of their subjects by showing a Greek face to the Greek world and an Iranian/Anatolian face to the Eastern world.
 Whenever the gap between the rulers and their Anatolian subjects became greater, they would put emphasis on their Persian origins.
-In this manner, the royal propaganda claimed heritage both from Persian and Greek rulers, including Cyrus the Great, Darius I of Persia, Alexander the Great and Seleucus I Nicator.
+In this manner, the royal propaganda claimed heritage both from Persian and Greek rulers, including Cyrus the Great, Darius I of Persia, Alexander the Great, and Seleucus I Nicator.
 Mithridates too posed as a champion of Hellenism, but this was mainly to further his political ambitions; it is no proof that he felt a mission to promote its extension within his domains.
 Whatever his true intentions, the Greek cities (including Athens) defected to the side of Mithridates and welcomed his armies in mainland Greece, while his fleet besieged the Romans at Rhodes.
-His neighbor to the southeast, the King of Armenia Tigranes the Great, established an alliance with Mithridates and married one of Mithridates’ daughters, Cleopatra of Pontus.
+His neighbour to the southeast, the King of Armenia Tigranes the Great, established an alliance with Mithridates and married one of Mithridates' daughters, Cleopatra of Pontus.
 The two rulers would continue to support each other in the coming conflict with Rome.